 Hackers have been known to use stolen IP addresses to download illegal content like pirated material, child pornography, or content that threatens national security.
 Hacked IP addresses can also be used for DDoS attacks (“distributed denial-of-service”), which basically shut down your access to the Internet.
 This tactic has been used frequently against gamers.

-Protect yourself from IP address hacking using these five simple steps.
+5 Steps to protect yourself from IP address hacking

 1. Change Your Privacy Settings

 While it’s not possible for individuals to directly change privacy settings for their IP address, there are several steps you can take to enhance your online privacy and security.